 Pilea depressa needs 4 to 6 hours of partial sunlight to grow fully.
 Ensure that you don’t place it in direct bright light as it causes damage to the leaves, flowers, and foliage.

 If you’re planting it indoors where you don’t get bright indirect light, you can use a grow light to keep it healthy.

 Regular pruning of a baby’s tears plant can prevent it from looking leggy and unattractive.
 However, these are a small, low-growing succulent plant that makes a beautiful plant and doesn’t need much pruning for their health.

 But pruning helps with the appearance of the overall shape of the plant.
 If you’re planting it in an overhanging basket, pruning helps vines spread in a vertical direction.

 Pilea depressa Plant Care Tips & Tricks

-Pilea depressa are the easy-to-care plants that aren't prone to any particular kind of disease but can suffer from usual infestation such as scale, aphids, and whiteflies.
+Pilea depressa are easy-to-care plants that aren’t prone to any particular kind of disease but can suffer from usual infestations such as scale, aphids, and whiteflies.

 You need to pay special attention to your plant and use some care to prevent it from getting killed by these bugs.

 Scale insects are the ones that you should be more concerned about as often they start to form small brown spots on the leaves and feed on the sap of the plant.
 You can manually wipe off these bugs by rubbing alcohol with a cotton swab.